 4There are also several papers studying decentralized matching with complete information and no transfers, see Echenique and Yariv (2013) and references therein.

-5In their design, participants whose match is broken in the last 15 seconds are allowed to make offers within 15 seconds.
+5In their design, participants whose match is broken in the last 15 seconds can make offers within 15 seconds.